-Note: If you are not sure about a specific file to delete, open a Service Request with Cisco Technical Assistance Center (TAC) (registered customers only) .
-If you are not a registered user, go to User Registration to register yourself, and then open a Service Request with Cisco TAC.
+Note: If you are not sure about a specific file to delete, open a Support Case with the Cisco Technical Assistance Center (TAC) (registered customers only) .
+If you are not a registered user, go to Cisco.com Account Registration Help to register yourself, and then open a Support Case with Cisco TAC.

 Cisco recommends that you have knowledge of CTM.